kserve/kserve/docs/samples/istio-dex/README.md

 ## Create the InferenceService

-Apply the CRD to your namespace (this example uses the namespace `kubeflow-user-example-com`)
+Create the InferenceService using the [manifest](sklearn.yaml) in your namespace (this example uses the namespace `kubeflow-user-example-com`)

 ```bash
 kubectl apply -f sklearn.yaml -n kubeflow-user-example-com